-Let's start with how the law defines it.
-John Winer, an attorney based in Los Angeles, who has given public lectures on sexual abuse and sexual harassment in the workplace, explains to Bustle that the definition of workplace sexual harassment is often contingent on its geological context. "[The definition] is different on a state-by-state basis," Winer says, "but the national standard is basically severe or pervasive conduct of a sexual nature."
+John Winer, an attorney based in Los Angeles, who has given public lectures on sexual abuse and sexual harassment in the workplace, tells Bustle that the definition of workplace sexual harassment is often contingent on where it takes place. "[The definition] is different on a state-by-state basis," Winer says, "but the national standard is basically severe or pervasive conduct of a sexual nature."

-Winer points to the difference between California and New York, for example.
-In California, state law demands that employers provide sexual harassment training but for that state of New York, there's no specific law requiring such education.
+Winer points to California and New York’s legal approaches to sexual harassment to illustrate the differences.
+In California, for example, state law demands that employers provide sexual harassment training but in New York, there's no specific law requiring such education.
 Nevertheless, all states are encouraged by the federal Equal Employment Opportunity Commission to educate employees on preventing sexual harassment in the workplace.

-The gravity of sexual harassment that Winer speaks of can be understood on a psychological level.
-Debra Borys, a UCLA psychologist based in Los Angeles, has been studying the emotional damage caused by sexual harassment and misconduct for over two decades.
-Borys tells Bustle that one of the reasons why sexual harassment is so jarring to a victim can be due to "betrayal."
+The gravity of sexual harassment can be understood on a psychological level.
+Debra Borys, PhD, a forensic psychologist based in Los Angeles, tells Bustle that one of the reasons why sexual harassment is so jarring to a survivor is that it feels like "betrayal."

-One of the reasons why street harassment, in particular, can seem so terrifying is because there isn't a clear figure of authority to turn to.
+One of the reasons why street harassment is so scary is because there isn't a clear figure of authority to turn to.
 "In public spaces," Kearl says, "if it happens on public transit you could report it to the transit authority.
 If it happens in a place like a restaurant or bar or store, you could try to report it to a manager or bouncer and otherwise.
 If it's illegal, you can try to report it to the police.
 But it's a lot less clear cut regarding who to report to and who will actually be equipped to help you."